 That last item is particularly damning.
 Despite proponents now claiming this tax has nothing to do with the Olympics, just one year ago its author said explicitly that it absolutely had everything to do with the Olympics.
 We choose to take Buscaino’s words at face value and ignore the more recent dissembling.
-Proposition SP is Los Angeles City Council saying they need access to $6.8 billion dollars of our money to throw a party.
+Proposition SP is Los Angeles City Council saying they need access to $6.8 billion of our money to throw a party.

 Los Angeles and LA28 know that the Olympics will cost billions, and that they know the Games will impact the use of public land for decades to come.
 The Fed Tapes show us what’s really going on.
 The LA Olympics are what the Olympics have always been across the globe: a corrupt cash grab, and they’re trying to funnel your money into the pockets of Stan Kroenke.

 The city’s leaders also know that no one wants to spend a lot of money for a two-week event that will cost LA immeasurably in dollars, land, and freedom.
 No one wants to hand our city’s policing apparatus over to DHS and ICE, and no one wants to spend as much as $10 billion of public funds so some folks from Switzerland and Casey Wasserman, a billionaire heir with his own questionable past, can throw a party for Delta Airlines executives before sticking us with the tab while exacerbating our ever-worsening housing crisis.